INDICATIONS

 MEDICAID PATIENTS PAY

 No PA requirement includes plans that implemented an electronic-step (e-step) in place of a PA.
-An e-step is an automatic, electronic lookback in a patient’s history to confirm certain step-therapy criteria have been met without a formal prior authorization.
+E-step is an automated, electronic health record lookback in a patient’s history to confirm certain step criteria or prescribing requirements have been met without necessitating a full prior authorization.
 This represents ~6% of lives.

 Important Safety Information